luckyblackcat23/transparent-window-unity/README.md

 # transparent-window-unity
-allows you to make your unity window transparent on build

-(note: this may look confusing but just copy and paste the script the rest is easy)

-(note2: unitys built in ui doesnt work for this i cant figure out why you will need to create your own)
+allows you to make your unity window transparent on build (note: unitys built in ui doesnt work for this i cant figure out why you will need to create your own)

 how to set up:
 1. create an empty game object and place the script on it